You have no alerts.

 It landed now.

-The small settling click the house had made behind him no longer felt incidental.
+The click the house had made behind him no longer felt incidental.

 In the top corner of the page, boxed in Caius’s neat hand, was the reference: Prov.
 14:12.